-I feel immensely fortunate to be able to work with two of the things I love most in life; playing music and lute making.
-Building a historical instrument from a few planks of rough sawn wood is in itself a very satisfying experience that peaks the moment I put strings on it, and I play the music of the great old lute and vihuela masters that has been an integral part of my life for the last 30 years.
+I have the great fortune to work with two of the things I love most in life: making music and building lutes.
+Building a period instrument from a few boards of rough-sawn wood is a very satisfying experience in itself, culminating the moment I string it, and play the music of the great old lute and vihuela masters, which has been an integral part of my life for the last 30 years.

-I conceive playing and building lutes as facets of a combined discipline, insights and understanding of each influencing the other.
-This approach is not only inspirational, but also yields practical results.
-In my conception to early plucked instrument building, an instrument begins mainly as an idea of a particular sound that is moulded by the type of instrument, the intended repertoire, my hands-on experience, my personal taste and that of the customer.
-I search for that distinct sound quality in the carefully selected wood and its resonance as I carve, cut, saw and shape it until that ideal sound becomes a reality.
+I conceive playing and building lutes as facets of a combined discipline, with the insights and understanding of one influencing the other.
+This approach is not only inspiring, but also leads to practical results.
+In my concept of early plucked instrument building, an instrument begins first and foremost as the idea of a particular sound, shaped by the type of instrument, the intended repertoire, my practical experience, and my personal taste and that of the client.
+I search for that particular sound quality in the carefully selected wood and its resonance as I carve, cut, saw and shape it until that ideal sound becomes a reality.